pierretallotte/ctf-writeups/htb-lame/README.md

 [*] 10.129.151.43:21 - USER: 331 Please specify the password.
 [*] Exploit completed, but no session was created.
 ```
-I tried to look at different payloads but it seems I do not have many choices:
+I tried to look at different payloads, but it seems I do not have many choices:
 ```
 [msf](Jobs:0 Agents:0) exploit(unix/ftp/vsftpd_234_backdoor) >> show payloads